rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Though usefull for advanced operations, the function sendCommand() is limited.
 Basic features of the python language are missing, e.g. function definitions and loops are a problem - in fact every code fragment which can't fit on a single line is.
 In practice the mpy module provides a mechanism to initialize from a script, where functions and variables will be declared.

-Whenever Yade is started with a script as argument the script name will be remembered, and if mpy.initialize() is called (by the script itself or interactively in the prompt) all Yade instances will be initialized with that same script.
+Whenever Yade is started with a script as an argument, the script name will be remembered, and if mpy.initialize() is called (by the script itself or interactively in the prompt), all Yade instances will be initialized with that same script.
 It makes distributing function definitions and simulation parameters trivial (and even distributing scene constructions as seen below).

 This behaviour is what happens usually with MPI: all processes execute the same program.
 It is also what happens with "mpiexec -np N yade ...".